-How many host addresses are required for each serial subnet link?
+How many host addresses are needed for each serial subnet link?
+What is the smallest subnet that supports that many host addresses?

 - a.
+Subnet the remaining subnet and write the network addresses that result from this subnetting below. - b.
 Continue subnetting the first subnet of each new subnet until you have four /30 subnets.
-Write the first three network addresses of these /30 subnets below. - b.
+Write the first three network addresses of these /30 subnets below. - c.
 Enter the subnet descriptions for these three subnets below.